model-map/wikipedia-to-kindle-azw3-pdf/README.md

          (I personally recommend 4.2. since it allows the command to be executed from anywhere as opposed to the script method.)<br><br>

 5.  <b>Optionally if you only want to download wikipedia articles as pdf</b> without wanting to send it to kindle you could set<br> `alias [alias]='function _wikipdf() { wget "en.wikipedia.org/api/rest_v1/page/pdf/$1" && mv ./$1 ./$1.pdf; }; _wikipdf'` to your ~/.bashrc.<br>

+# Usage

+Depending on the execution method chosen (either 4.1 or 4.2 from above) the articles can be sent by using the command `./wikipedia-to-kindle.sh computer_science algorithm linux` <br>
+or<br>
+`[alias] computer_science algorithm linux`<br>
+This will download the computer_science, algorithm and linux articles from wikipedia, download pdf in your current directory and send a copy to your kindle in format.

 # Contribution